RussEbbing/ThisDate/Documentation/index.md

 ##### Add Yearly Events

 Events that occur every year.
-There are options to shift the celebration date from Saturday to Friday or shift Sunday to Monday.
+There are options to shift the celebration date from Saturday back to Friday and shift Sunday forward to Monday.
+Often, New Years Day is celbrated on Monday if it lands on Sunday.

 ```
 AddYearlyDateEvent([CanBeNull] string eventName, bool dayOff, int month, int day,